dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use OBS_PCP_COMBINE_IS_DAILY_FILE instead.

    OBS_IS_PROB
      Used when setting OBS_* variables to process forecast data for comparisons with mtd.
 Specify whether the observation data are probabilistic or not.
-See reference :term:`FCST_IS_PROB` .Acceptable values: true/false
+See :term:`FCST_IS_PROB` .Acceptable values: true/false

      | *Used by:*  EnsembleStat, GridStat, Mode, MTD, PointStat
      | *Family:*  [config]